PradeepSahhu/JavaProgramming/README.md

 ## Ternary Operator in java

-<p>Ternary Operator in java returns come value so it should be assigned to some vlaue like i did below</p>
+### Ternary Operator in java returns come value so it should be assigned to some vlaue like i did above

 ```java